 Like a fool, I was more concerned with her well being than my own.
 I had committed several of the worst crimes in my kingdom.
 I had freed a Freak, lived with her, and was going to marry her.
-I risked tainting the pure blood line of the Normals with her dirty genes.
-It didn’t matter that she was barren, it was act of being in love with one of those animals that they consider horrendous as well as punishable.
-I had become tainted and for that I had to be punished.
+I risked tainting the pure bloodline of the Normals with her dirty genes.
+It didn’t matter that she was barren; it was an act of being in love with one of those animals that they consider horrendous as well as punishable.
+I had become tainted and for that, I had to be punished.

 Six years later, I had been assigned to this same camp.
 I was forced to be in charge of the mines and the miners, but only have the rank of major as punishment.
 I never knew what happened to my Lily.
 I always assumed that they either put her back into the mines or executed her.
 I searched for her every night, but to no avail.
 I did, however, find a precious little girl that needed my help.
 That little girl is the only reason I have held onto my sanity.